simkarwin/mimo_keras/README.md

-#  Custom Data-Generator for the multiple-input multiple-output model in TF-keras
+#  Custom Data-Generator for multiple-input multiple-output models in TF-keras
 Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enables feeding models with any format and any number of inputs and outputs.

 MIMO-keras — Never use keras imagedatagenerator to load data in batch